aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_config.md

-# cloudeos_config Resource
+# cloudeos_router_config

-cloudeos_config resource sends CloudEOS deployment related info to CVaaS and obtain the bootstrap config with which the router will be created with.
+cloudeos_config resource sends CloudEOS router deployment info to CVaaS to obtain the bootstrap config with which the router will be created with.
 The bootstrap configuration is used by the CloudEOS Router to start streaming TerminAttr to CVaaS and provision itself to a container.
-CloudEOS can act as Route Reflector, an edge router or a leaf router.
+CloudEOS router can act as Route Reflector, an edge router or a leaf router.

 ## Example Usage